davidgfnet/superfw-docs/content/docs/usermanual/troubleshooting.md

 Corrupted SRAM save games can happen for many reasons: bad cart battery (see above), a corrupted SRAM chip (you can check yours in the _Tools_ menu), etc.

+### Missing or disabled features

+There's a bunch of issues related to limited support of certain features.
+A non-exhaustive list would be:

+ - Cannot use Direct-Saving with certain ROMs: Games that use SRAM save types (or that are detected as such) can only use SRAM saving.
+ROMs that are very big (32MiB) might not have enough room for the Direct-Saving payload and thus this feature is not available to them.
+ - The In-Game menu cannot be enabled: ROMs that are 32MiB might not have enough space in their memory map to inject the IGM.
+The IGM requires some non-trivial amount of space (around 1MiB).
+This is a known limitation.
+ - Cheats cannot be enabled: To enable cheats you must enable them in the Settings menu (you will see a message like "Cheats are globally disabled").
+They might still be disabled if no cheats were found or if the IGM is disabled.

 ### SD card issues

 Some SD cards are known to cause issues, usually cards of questionable quality.